-Dr. Lane Ledbetter was approved as the the Superintendent of School in Carroll ISD on Friday, December 11, 2020.
+Dr. Lane Ledbetter was approved as Superintendent of Schools in Carroll ISD on Friday, December 11, 2020.
 The vote was unanimous and paves the way for the veteran school leader to return to the place where he began as a Dragon in the third grade and later graduated with the Carroll High School Class of 1989.

 Dr. Ledbetter earned his Bachelor of Science degree from Baylor University, his Master of Science in Education from the University of North Texas and his doctorate in educational administration from Baylor University.
 He taught and coached in Lake Travis, Grapevine-Colleyville and Carroll Independent School Districts before serving 13 years on the leadership team at Birdville ISD.
 While in Birdville, Dr. Ledbetter served as a secondary principal, administrator of virtual education and Assistant Superintendent for Curriculum and Instruction.

 Dr. Ledbetter comes from a family of educators.
 His father is legendary Carroll ISD coach and athletic director Bob Ledbetter, who was inducted into the Texas High School Football Hall of Fame after building Carroll’s athletic program from a small 3A powerhouse to one of the most recognized high school athletic programs in the nation.
 Dr. Ledbetter’s mother, Sue, was also a teacher in Carroll ISD for many years until her retirement.